-An interdisciplinary colloquium arranged by the National Institute of Archaeology with Museum (NIAM), Bulgarian Academy of Sciences, and the Welsh Department, Aberystwyth University, on the 8th of May 2010 at NIAM (the Museum) in Sofia.Programme
+An interdisciplinary colloquium arranged by the National Archaeological Institute with Museum (NAIM), Bulgarian Academy of Sciences, and the Welsh Department, Aberystwyth University, on the 8th of May 2010 at NAIM (the Museum) in Sofia.Programme

 09:15-09:40 Simon Rodway: Celtic – Definitions, Problems and Controversies